 Physical therapy can play a critical role in treating plantar fasciitis.
 A therapist can help you do exercises to stretch your foot and leg muscles.
 Strengthening these areas can alleviate plantar fasciitis pain and help prevent future occurrences.

-Your physical therapist may also use techniques like manual therapy, where they use their hands to manipulate your foot and ankle.
+Your physical therapist may also use techniques like manual massage therapy, where they use their hands to manipulate your foot and ankle.
 This can improve your foot’s mobility, relieve pain, and encourage healing.
 Physical therapy can be an invaluable resource in your journey to recover from plantar fasciitis.

 The Impact of Lifestyle Alterations